 Salaries.
-Mr. McEnany has an employment agreement with us, a copy of which is an exhibit to our Annual Report on Form 10-K for the year ended December 31, 2010.
-Our other Named Executive Officers (Mr. Weinstein and Dr. Miller) are employees at will.
+Mr. McEnany has an employment agreement with us, a copy of which is an exhibit to our Annual Report on Form 10-K for the year ended December 31, 2011.
+Our other Named Executive Officers (Ms. Grande and Dr. Miller) are employees at will.
 Since 2009, any increases in the salaries of our Named Executive Officers have been made at the discretion of the Compensation Committee.
 Mr. McEnany, who serves as our Chief Executive Officer, receives no additional compensation for serving on our board of directors.

 Cash Incentive Compensation.
 Cash incentive or bonus compensation is discretionary under our employment agreement with Mr. McEnany.
 All cash incentive compensation grants are intended to be paid in accordance with Section 162(m) of the Internal Revenue Code of 1986, as amended.
-During 2008 we paid Dr. Miller a cash bonus of \$25,000 pursuant to the offer letter which was extended to him upon being offered employment with us.
-In 2008, we paid a cash bonus of five percent of base salary to each of our employees, including each of our Named Executive Officers.
-This bonus for 2008 services was awarded on a discretionary basis by the Compensation Committee based on the Compensation Committee's assessment of the employees' performance during 2008.
-We also paid a bonus of \$15,000 and \$20,000, respectively, to Dr. Miller during 2009 and 2010 for services performed by Dr. Miller in each of these years.
+We paid a bonus of \$20,000, \$20,000, and \$15,000, respectively, to Dr. Miller during 2011, 2010 and 2009 for services performed by Dr. Miller in each of these years.
+In 2011, we paid a year-end cash bonus of three percent of base salary to each of our employees, including each of our Named Executive Officers.
+This bonus for 2011 services was awarded on a discretionary basis by the Compensation Committee based on the Compensation Committee's assessment of the employees' performance during 2011.

 Equity Compensation.
 Prior to our IPO, we granted stock options to certain of our officers, directors and consultants for their services.
 These stock options were granted pursuant to written agreements.
-We have also granted stock options and restricted stock units to our executive officers, employees, directors and consultants under the 2006 Plan, and all future grants are expected to be made under the 2006 Plan.
+We have also granted stock options and restricted stock units to our executive officers, directors and consultants under the 2006 Plan, and all future grants are expected to be made under the 2006 Plan.
 Under the 2006 Plan, unless otherwise determined by the Compensation Committee, equity compensation awards generally vest over a four-year period.